lamuertepeluda/simplei18n/README.md

 ```

 To translate the whole page, or pass a selector for specific sections.
+The function returns a [deferred object](http://api.jquery.com/category/deferred-object/) object that may be used to execute a callback once the translation is finished, using its done() method.
 You may optionally listen to the *translationdone* event, which is emitted once all nodes have been translated.

 ### JSON dictionary